rushhiii/Scriptable-IOSWidgets/Widgets/AQI Widget/README.md

 A powerful dual-mode widget for Scriptable that displays either **Air Quality Index (AQI)** or **Temperature** information with beautiful color-coded backgrounds.
 Built for iOS using the [Scriptable app](https://scriptable.app) and powered by OpenWeatherMap APIs.

+> **Inspiration & Credits:** This widget was inspired by and adapted from [Jason Snell's PurpleAir AQI Scriptable Widget](https://github.com/jasonsnell/PurpleAir-AQI-Scriptable-Widget).
+Special thanks to Jason for the original concept and design patterns that made this enhanced version possible.

 > **Note:** All example screenshots in this documentation are shown in **light mode**.
 If your phone is in dark mode, the widget background will appear pitch black by default.
 If you prefer the colorful backgrounds shown in the examples, add `"light"` to your widget parameter to force light theme colors.

 ## ✨ Features